RauliL/cfug/README.md

 ## Commands

 - `cfug new`: Initializes new project.
-Currently only one project template exists which is meant to be used for header only libraries.
+By default header-only library template is used, but this can be changed with `--template` argument.
+Available templates are `header-only` and `library`.
 - `cfug configure`: Runs CMake configuration on the project.
 - `cfug build`: Builds the project.
 - `cfug test`: Runs test cases.